Search

 Most campaigns on Amazon use a cost-per-click (CPC) model.
 However, Sponsored Display and some Sponsored Brands campaigns use the vCPM model (cost per 1,000 viewable impressions).
 When setting up your campaign, you can specify the maximum amount you are willing to pay per click or impression.
 This maximum amount directly influences your ad placement and cost efficiency, as Amazon will not charge you more than your set limit.

-Now, let's get to how Amazon Sponsored Ads cost in real-life cases.
-According to SellerMetrics, the average CPC on Amazon is between $0.81 and $1.30.
-However, the actual price depends on the type of ad you pick and on the competitive level of your keywords.
-In general, the CPC of Sponsored Products is lower compared to other ad formats.
+Now, let’s get to how Amazon sponsored ads cost in real-life cases.
+In 2026, the market has matured significantly, and average CPC across the platform has climbed past the $1.00 mark.
+While the actual price depends on the type of ad you pick and the competitive level of your keywords, the baseline for entry has shifted.

 How to get Amazon Ads on your website